Citizen consultation on waste policy Zoetermeer

 Everyone has waste and thus has experience in this area.
 Everyone also has an opinion on how waste is collected.
 In 2022, a referendum was held in Zoetermeer on the Waste Policy Plan.
 The result of the referendum indicated that there was no majority for this plan.
 Now we ask the citizens' council to indicate which conditions the waste policy should meet.
 These conditions include: ease of collection for both citizens and the collection service, hygiene, costs, quality and method of waste separation, amount of residual waste collected per inhabitant and legislation and regulations.

-Who were on the civic council?
+Who was in the citizens' council?

-How does it proceed?
+How does it work further?

 Planning